Libertree/libertree/README.md

 Libertree social network software, and not The Libertree Project as a whole, unless otherwise explicitly stated.

+## Raison d'être

+Why bother making another social network?
+What sets Libertree apart?

+> I created Libertree because I wanted a social network that was free from the tentacles of commercial interests.
+In building and continuing to shape this software, I also want to foster a great community, a place where people can find a positive, friendly atmosphere, and also feel involved in its growth, improvement and progress.
+In the Libertree community, I want people to experience being listened to, talked with, and acknowledged when it comes to using the software and being a part of the community.
+I want to make Libertree into what people want it to be, something that makes them happy, that makes their lives simpler, easier, better.

 ## Reference Implementation

 There are (will be) several implementations of the various components of